Department of Labor Logo United States Department of Labor

 Families with Children

-year.
-Among married-couple families with children, 95.7 percent had an employed
+in the previous year.
+Among married-couple families with children, 95.3 percent had at

 The labor force participation rate--the percent of the population working or looking